Cauliflower potato salad is ready in about 20 minutes, and this includes prepping the ingredients.

 - 1 lb. cauliflower florets cut into bite-size pieces

 - 1 cup celery chopped

 - 1 tablepsoon Dijon mustard

-- 1 teaspoon kosher salt or 1/2 teaspoon sea salt
+- 1 teaspoon Diamond Crystal kosher salt or ½ teaspoon sea salt

-- Cut the cauliflower into bite-size pieces.
-Place in a large microwave-safe bowl.
-Add a tablespoon of water, cover with a microwave-safe plate and microwave on high for 7 minutes, or until just tender.
-Strain into a colander and allow to cool for a few minutes.
+- Place the cauliflower pieces in a large microwave-safe bowl.
+Add 2 tablespoons of water, cover with a microwave-safe plate, and microwave on high until just tender, about 5 minutes.
+Drain and allow to cool for a few minutes.
 Transfer to a large serving bowl.

-- Stir in the celery, the pickles and the onions.
+- Stir in the celery, onions, and pickles.

-- In a small bowl, mix together the mayonnaise, mustard, garlic, salt and pepper.
-Add to the cauliflower mixture and mix gently with a spatula.
+- In a small bowl, mix together the mayonnaise, mustard, garlic, salt, and pepper.
+Add to the cauliflower mixture and mix gently with a rubber spatula to combine.

 - Serve immediately, or cover and chill for an hour or so to allow the flavors to meld.